swysocki/swysocki.github.io/_posts/2022-01-02-docker-image-secrets-the-right-way.md

 reveals that the `env=<variable name>` is also a possible option (as demonstrated in the above example).

-Buildkit's secret handling is great way to improve the security of your Docker images.
+Buildkit's secret handling is a great way to improve the security of your Docker images.
 Now is an excellent time to start adding it to your images.
-The feature will reduce the amount of leaked secrets and allow your ops teams to rest a bit easier.
+The feature will reduce the amount of leaked secrets and allow your ops teams to rest a bit more easily.